Last Updated on May 11, 2022 by Anne-Marie

 - Hazelnut liqueur

-If you like this chocolate drink, check out my S'mores Martini, which is a cold chocolate boozy drink.
+If you like this chocolate drink, check out my S’mores Martini, a cold chocolate boozy drink.

 Variations on slow cooker hot chocolate